phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 ### ** Accessibility **

     - In mobile view the main navigation bar is hidden behind an icon.
 The icon has normally applied a bouncing effect, but to avoid vestibular motion triggers the animation is reduced (in media queries section of the css file), when the user has disabled such effects.
     -
     - Mark up different regions of web pages and applications, so that they can be identified by web browsers and assistive technologies.

+### ** Responsiveness **
+        Some commonly used breakpoints are 576px, 768px, and 992px.
+These values should cover most of the targetted devices, like smart phones, tablets/laptops, and desktops.

+        For responsiveness on mobile devices the minimum supported width is 300px.
+Using smaller resolution would make the pictures unreasonbly undistinguisable.
+That's why I decided this would be the minimum body's width.
+        Going higher in the width resolution from 768px to 991 we see a mobile view adapted for tablets or some laptop screens, with larger paddings and margins, but keeping the text slightly smaller than in full desktop view.

+        Going over 992px in width the layout adapts to a full desktop view, with a maximum width of the main content.

+        The navigation bar has a little different responsivness than the rest of the layout because of the size of the text from navigation bar, and also because I din not want navigation's items to wrap in desktop or tablet view mode.
+        Therefore the transformation of the navgation bar from desktop view to mobile view happens much earlier, going down from 920px.

 ===========================================
 ## **Issues**